brianhdk/integration-service/README.md

 Integration Service has a built-in factory that makes it easy to perform HTTP-requests.

 1. Create a constructor dependency on *IHttpClientFactory*.
-2. Use the *Create()* method to construct an instance of *HttpClient*
+2. Use the *Create()* method to have an instance of *HttpClient* created.
-3. Optionally install the "Microsoft.AspNet.WebApi.Client" NuGet package for a richer API.
+3. Optionally install the "Microsoft.AspNet.WebApi.Client" NuGet package for a richer API:

   ```
   Install-Package Microsoft.AspNet.WebApi.Client
   ```